saniyafatima07/Moodify/README.md

+#  Moodify
-#  Moodify – Refresh Your Mood, Boost Your Productivity!
+**Refresh Your Mood, Boost Your Productivity!**

 **Moodify** is a lightweight and user-friendly Chrome browser extension built to provide quick mental refreshment during long work or study sessions.

 With just a click, users can access jokes, quotes, songs, and riddles — helping them reset, refocus, and return to their tasks with renewed energy.

 ---